University of Gothenburg

 Katarzyna Jezierska is deputy director of the GenDip program and associate professor in political science.
 She received her PhD in political science from the Postgraduate School in Conditions of Democracy, Örebro University (2011) and did her postdoc (2012-2016), funded by the Swedish Research Council, in the Centre for European Research at the University of Gothenburg.
 Since 2018, she works as a senior lecturer at the International Programme in Politics and Economics, University West.

-Jezierska’s research focuses on the role of various civil society organizations (CSOs) in upholding and/or dismantling liberal democracy in Central Europe, including how CSOs interacts with diplomats and try to shape foreign policy, as well as how domestic and international actors attempt to steer CSOs in different directions.
+Jezierska’s research focuses on the role of civil society in upholding and/or dismantling liberal democracy in Central Europe, including how civil society organizations (CSOs) interact with diplomats and try to shape foreign policy, as well as how domestic and international actors attempt to steer CSOs in different directions.
 She has received three larger external grants: 1. on intersections between frontline diplomats and civil society in host states.
-We study how formal foreign policy is implemented and adapted in contexts where norms collide.
-The so-called illiberal turn in Central Europe provides an interesting laboratory for looking at the role of diplomacy and the Swedish feminist foreign policy in entering the battle over civil society (Swedish Research Council, 2019-2022); 2. on policy advice and policy knowledge production in illiberal contexts.
-We explore what role think tanks play in such domestic contexts (Foundation for Baltic and East European Studies, 2020-2023); 3. on knowledge production and advocacy in the international arena.
-I study how civil society organizations influence the orientation and content of anti-gender and feminist foreign policy (Swedish Research Council, 2023-2025).
-In 2022, Jezierska is also co-writing a report on the implementation of the Swedish Feminist Foreign Policy commissioned by the Expert Group for Aid Studies.
+In this project, together with Ann Towns we studied how formal foreign policy is implemented and adapted in contexts where norms collide.
+The so-called illiberal turn in Central Europe provided an interesting laboratory for looking at the role of diplomacy and the Swedish feminist foreign policy in entering the battle over civil society (Swedish Research Council, 2019-2023); 2. on policy advice and policy knowledge production in illiberal contexts.
+In the project, together with Adrienne Sörbom and Andrea Krizsán, we explored what role think tanks play in such domestic contexts (Foundation for Baltic and East European Studies, 2020-2023); 3. on knowledge production and advocacy in the international arena.
+In this current project I study how CSOs influence the orientation and content of anti-gender and feminist foreign policy (Swedish Research Council, 2023-2025).
+In 2022, I was also co-writing a report on the implementation of the Swedish Feminist Foreign Policy commissioned by the Expert Group for Aid Studies.

 Jezierska has co-edited Resourceful Civil Society: Navigating the Changing Landscapes of Civil Society Organizations (Routledge 2022, with Zhanna Kravchenko and Lisa Kings) and Democracy in Dialogue.
 Dialogue in Democracy (Routledge 2015, with Leszek Koczanowicz).
-Her research was also published in Democratization, Governance, Cooperation and Conflict, The Hague Journal of Diplomacy, Place Branding & Public Diplomacy, Politics and Governance, Europe-Asia Studies, Journal of Public Deliberation, VOLUNTAS and East European Politics and Societies.
+Her research was also published in Review of International Studies, International Affairs, Cooperation and Conflict, Democratization, Governance, The Hague Journal of Diplomacy, Place Branding & Public Diplomacy, Politics and Governance, Europe-Asia Studies, Journal of Civil Society, Journal of Deliberative Democracy, VOLUNTAS: International Journal of Voluntary and Nonprofit Organizations, and East European Politics and Societies.

 Haley McEwen

-Haley completed her PhD in Sociology at the University of the Witwatersrand, Johannesburg.
+She completed her PhD in Sociology at the University of the Witwatersrand, Johannesburg.
 She holds an MPhil in Critical Diversity Studies from the University of Cape Town and a BA in Social Relations from Michigan State University.
-Prior to joining GenDip, she was a Senior Researcher at the Wits Centre for Diversity Studies (WiCDS) at the University of the Witwatersrand, Johannesburg.
+Prior to joining GenDip as a postdoctoral researcher, she was a Senior Researcher at the Wits Centre for Diversity Studies (WiCDS) at the University of the Witwatersrand, Johannesburg.

 Haley McEwen